 - Late payment fees*

 *All companies have the right to charge interest on a late payment under the Late Payment Debts (Interest) Act 1998 and more recently the EU Late Payment Directive 2013.
 While this isn't advisable for every client who pays a few days late, it's an option where late payment is persistently occurring, as a means of covering your costs and inconvenience.
 Moreover, part-payment upfront is another way of assuring your costs are at least partly covered.

-- Stop working – Put all further work on hold until you receive payment.
+- Stop working – put all further work for the client on hold until you receive payment.